troychaplin/block-accessibility-checks/docs/external-block-example.md

 ## How It Works

-1. **PHP Registration**: Your `accessibility-integration.php` file registers accessibility checks with the Block Accessibility Checks registry when the `ba11yc_ready` action fires.
+1. **PHP Registration**: Your `accessibility-integration.php` file registers accessibility check metadata with the Block Accessibility Checks registry using the `ba11yc_register_checks` action.

-2. **JavaScript Validation**: Your JavaScript code implements the validation logic using the `ba11yc.validateBlock` filter to provide immediate feedback in the editor and prevent publishing when there are errors.
+2. **JavaScript Validation**: Your JavaScript code implements all validation logic using the `ba11yc.validateBlock` filter to provide immediate feedback in the editor.

-3. **Real-time Feedback**: The validation system provides immediate visual feedback (red borders, inspector panel messages) as users edit content.
+3. **Real-time Feedback**: The validation system provides immediate visual feedback (colored icons, inspector panel messages) as users edit content.

-4. **Unified System**: PHP registration provides metadata and settings integration, while JavaScript handles all validation logic for consistency.
+4. **Settings Integration**: Checks with `type: 'settings'` automatically appear in the Block Accessibility Checks admin settings page for your plugin.

-5. **Publish Prevention**: When validation errors are found, the system automatically disables the publish button and prevents saving until the issues are resolved.
+5. **Publishing Control**: When validation errors are found, the system automatically prevents publishing until issues are resolved.

 ## Benefits of This Approach

+### **Modern Architecture**

+- **JavaScript-only Validation**: All validation runs in JavaScript for consistent real-time feedback
+- **PHP for Configuration**: PHP handles registration, settings, and metadata only
+- **Real-time Performance**: No server round-trips needed for validation
+- **Consistent Experience**: Same validation logic everywhere

 ### **Organized Code Structure**

-- **Separation of Concerns**: Accessibility logic is isolated in its own file
+- **Separation of Concerns**: Accessibility logic is isolated in dedicated files
-- **Easy Maintenance**: All validation rules and callbacks are in one place
+- **Easy Maintenance**: All validation rules are centralized
-- **Clean Main Plugin**: Your main plugin file stays focused on core functionality

-### **Scalability**

-- **Easy to Extend**: Add new validation rules by simply adding them to the `accessibility-integration.php` file
-- **Reusable**: The same pattern can be used for multiple blocks
-- **Maintainable**: Changes to accessibility logic don't affect your main plugin code
+- **Clean Integration**: Minimal impact on your main plugin code
+- **Scalable**: Easy to add new checks without refactoring

 ### **Professional Standards**

-- **WordPress Best Practices**: Follows WordPress coding standards and file organization patterns
+- **WordPress Best Practices**: Follows current WordPress development patterns
 - **Security**: Proper file access prevention and sanitization
 - **Documentation**: Well-documented functions with clear purposes
+- **Performance**: Optimized for real-time editor usage

 ### **Development Workflow**

 - **Version Control**: Easy to track changes to accessibility features
 - **Team Collaboration**: Team members can work on accessibility features independently
 - **Testing**: Accessibility features can be tested and debugged separately
+- **Build Integration**: Works with standard WordPress build tools

 ## Advanced Features